3 Data Manipulation

 Joins are used to combine data from 2 or more sources, based on columns that these sources have in common.
 The columns that we want to use to match our data sources are sometimes referred to as join keys.

-Let’s say for example, we want to compare the commute time of each person in the dataset to the mean commute time for their state.
+Let’s say for example, we want to compare the commute time of each person in the dataset to the (weighted) mean commute time for their state.
+We could express this more concisely using mutate(), like this:

 We start by creating a reference table of mean commute time by state and year.